initia-labs/miniwasm/app/ibc-hooks/README.md

 This is useful for a variety of usecases.
 One of primary importance is cross-chain swaps, which is an extremely powerful primitive.

-The mechanism enabling this is a `memo` field on every ICS20 transfer packet as of [IBC v3.4.0](https://medium.com/the-interchain-foundation/moving-beyond-simple-token-transfers-d42b2b1dc29b).
+The mechanism enabling this is a `memo` field on every ICS20 or ICS721 transfer packet as of [IBC v3.4.0](https://medium.com/the-interchain-foundation/moving-beyond-simple-token-transfers-d42b2b1dc29b).
 Wasm hooks is an IBC middleware that parses an ICS20 transfer, and if the `memo` field is of a particular form, executes a wasm contract call.
 We now detail the `memo` format for `wasm` contract calls, and the execution guarantees provided.

 ### Cosmwasm Contract Execution Format